 If you do decide to go to a maid cafe, there are a few things you should know before you go to get the most out of the experience.

 You can’t just come into a maid cafe and act however you want.
 The rules in these cafes are even stricter than regular restaurants.
 If you don’t play by the rules, prepare to be removed from the premises.

 Different maid or cosplay cafes may have varying rules, but these were the rules at Maidreamin, the maid cafe we visited.
 The one we went to specifically was in Shibuya.
-(As an aside, each Maidreamin cafe is decorated in a different theme.
-The one in Shibuya is called the Shibuya Digitized Cafe, and reminded me of being in an 80’s style video game):
+(As an aside, each Maidreamin cafe has a different theme and decor.
+The Shibuya location is called the Shibuya Digitized Cafe.
+It reminded me of being in an 80’s style video game):

 Here are a few of the main rules to abide by:

 - No underage drinking or smoking, and don’t show up drunk

 - Be respectful to the maids as well as the other patrons around you

 - Don’t ask them for their private information, such as contact info, e-mail, etc.

 - No Unsolicited Photos of the Servers Allowed – you can take photos of the food or the cafe itself, but not the wait staff.
 There are a few reasons for this.
 The cafes charge an extra fee if you want your photo with your hostess.
 Also, not all hostesses have told their family and friends that they work in a maid cafe, and they don’t want their secret to get out!